Contact various people connected with the Zero Waste Institute

 Paul Palmer is a chemist with a PhD from Yale.
 After a stint teaching in Turkey and Denmark and some business experience abroad, he came to the Bay Area where he noticed that the newly emerging Silicon Valley was using many chemicals that they were discarding even though they still seemed to be fairly pure.
 He got a sample of a discarded solvent mixture called “developer/rinse”, established that the components were xylene and butyl acetate, realized that both of those solvents were expensive components of lacquer thinner and formed a company to market this perfectly clean “waste product” as lacquer thinner.
 As the company prospered, they grew to 20 employees and two locations and they learned to make use of every chemical that Silicon Valley discarded.
 These included such solvents as perchloroethylene, trichloroethylene, isopropyl alcohol, freon TF (trichlorotrifluoroethane) and acids including hydrochloric, sulfuric and nitric and many ancillary products such as gold tabs, silk screens and circuit board scraps.
 There were etchants like cupric etch, tools such as silver ink, and other chemicals too numerous to mention.
 When it was learned that perfectly usable laboratory chemicals were being discarded by the carload, the new company began to take all manner of lab chemicals for resale.
 The company was named Zero Waste Systems Inc. which was the first formal use in the world of the new term Zero Waste.
 ZWS achieved a worldwide reputation and was the subject of a number of official studies.
 It was the only company in the world that developed generic methods to reuse all chemicals, rather than just some narrow category.
 The term Zero Waste has been borrowed by all manner of others to denote many low-level, ineffective and wasteful processes, often referred to as “zero waste to landfill”.
 The reader should not confuse these derivative notions of waste management with the high aspirations of Zero Waste theory presented in this website.

 When ZWS ceased operations (for non-business reasons) Palmer continued for twenty years to solve problems that chemical using companies encountered with mistaken mixtures, returned products and off-specification chemicals.
-He distilled the experience of decades into a book which is sold on this website and created this website to present the methods of Zero Waste to the world.
+He distilled the experience of decades into a book called Getting To Zero Waste and created this website to present the methods of Zero Waste to the world.